confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 **Allowed expressions**:

-The body of each lambda function should simply be an expression that could be used in a `SELECT` expression list, with some exceptions depending on the invocation function:
+The body of each lambda function should simply be **any expression that could be used in a `SELECT` expression list**, with some exceptions:

 * Aggregates should not be allowed (please see *Open questions* section)
 * `SELECT` subqueries should not be allowed